ajvreugdenhil/ajvreugdenhil.github.io/_posts/2022-01-11-passwords.md

 There are two ways passwords are craked.
 One is cracking with brute force, and the other is by generating potential matches using patterns.
 This is either done on-the-fly or by making a 'dictionary' in advance.

 Brute force attacks are simple.
-The attacker tries everything from 'a' through 'ZZZZZZZZZZZZ', including all lower and upper case letters, numbers, a limited amound of symbols or whichever combination the attacker things is likely to work.
+The attacker tries everything from 'a' through 'ZZZZZZZZZZZZ', including all lower- and uppercase letters, numbers, a limited amount of symbols or whichever combination the attacker thinks is likely to work.

 Dictionary attacks are an art.
 The attacker may try combinations of common names, seasons, years, and limited permutations on all.
 This may include an uppercase letter as the first character, and an exclamation point as a last character.